Bayesian Image Analysis in Fourier Space: BIFS Modeling Framework

 The parameter(s) of the likelihood needs to be provided or estimated for the BIFS algorithm.
 A straightforward approach to this estimation is to extrapolate any areas of the original image that are known to consist only of noise to an image of equal size to the original image, and then Fourier transform to estimate the corresponding noise distribution in Fourier space.

 In practice, not knowing the noise standard deviation is not a major impediment to proceeding with Bayesian image analysis.
 The noise in the image and the precision in the prior trade off with one another in the Bayesian paradigm and therefore the parameter functions of the prior can be adjusted to produce a desired effect \emph{a posteriori}.
-This \emph{ad hoc} approach is common to much Markov random field prior modeling in Bayesian image analysis; the appropriate setting of hyper-parameter values is a difficult problem in general and often they are left as parameters to be tuned by the user \citep{sorbye2014scaling}.
+This \emph{ad hoc} approach is often applied in practice for MRF prior modeling in Bayesian image analysis; the appropriate setting of hyper-parameter values is a difficult problem and often they are left as parameters to be tuned by the user \citep{sorbye2014scaling}.